 Coursework and Registration: Most students in Candidacy (including those who have their tuition paid through a teaching appointment or a UM Fellowship) are required to register for eight credits under Rackham's Continuous Enrollment Policy.
 These students should register for Greek/Latin 995, an independent research course, with their Dissertation Chair(s).
-See Sarah Kandell-Gritzmaker to enroll in these courses.
+The Graduate Student Coordinator will reach out via email to issue registration overrides to enroll in these courses.